gustagcosta/gustagcosta/README.md

 ### What's up 👋

-- 🌱 I'm currently learning Typescript and other related stuff
+- 🌱 I'm currently learning Clean Arch, SOLID, Typescript and a little bit of AWS Queues and Pub Sub's tools
 - 📫 How to reach me : gustavoprof3@gmail.com